WRAP UP YOUR YEAR THE POSITIVE WAY

-- How have I changed over the past year?
+- How have you changed over the past year?

-These are key questions to ask, and if you read your own cards, you might want to draw a few cards and look up their Spiritual Correspondences in the Card Combinations Master.
+These are key questions to ask, and if you read your own cards, you might want to do a reading and look up their Spiritual Correspondences in the Card Combinations Master.

 Take note of your insights and connect with yourself.
 Life can be so demanding, so love yourself for your amazing effort and tap yourself on the back for doing, trying, and managing all that’s on your plate.
 This, really, should motivate you to continue becoming a better version of yourself.

 If you’re having a hard time thinking through all this, try your hand at decluttering.